 Where We Operate

 PMR provides search and rescue services mainly in the mountainous and high-angle areas of a three-county area of Northwest Oregon and Southwest Washington stretching nearly 4,000 square miles with over 1,000,000 in population.
 For the most part, our missions occur on Mount Hood, Oregon’s tallest peak at 11,239 feet above sea level.
 However, we occasionally participate in SAR operations ranging from Central Oregon to the North Cascades in Washington, as well as other parts of the Pacific Northwest.
-Several stories on PMR missions from around the area may be viewed in the Headlines section.

 Primary Areas of Operation